Yagisan/yagisans_better_stellaris/README.md

 The new space combat AI behaviour priority is:

 - Reclaim our occupied planets.
-- Defend our own territory.
+- Defend our own invaded territory.
-- Defend our allies territory.
+- Defend our allies invaded territory.
-- Defend conquered territory.
 - Prioritise attacks along our border.
 - Prioritise attacks along allies border.
 - Prioritise attacks along conquered border.
 - Prioritise attacks in neutral space.
+- Defend our own territory.
+- Defend our allies territory.
+- Defend conquered territory.

+When slecting targets, the new priorty order is

+- Enemy Fleets
+- Enemy Starbases
+- Systems with Planets
+- All other systems.

+The logic being fleets are what win wars, so they need to go first, and starbases make fleets, so they should go next.

+Space Combat AI is a mixture of decision weights (I can tweak those) and hardcoded AI choices (I can't change those), and at the time of writting, I have not completely worked out the interactions between the two.
+I have observered that the "Defense" goal makes the AI defend, even if no attacks are incoming - which is not ideal.

 ## Ground Combat